 Did you know?
 Like all Seat models, the Ateca is named after a Spanish locale – in this instance, a small village west of Zaragoza.

 It took Seat some time to take the plunge into this lucrative market.
 But the Ateca was well worth the wait, because it’s one of the most well-rounded, likeable and great value SUVs in the sector.
 Specify the Ateca correctly and you will end up with a very realistic claimant to the coveted title ‘Best SUV in Class’.
-That’s because there are few – if any – SUVs of a similar size that reward their drivers better than this, and yet the Seat still functions brilliantly as a day-to-day, practical family car.
+Only the Skoda Karoq betters it for value, as well as practicality and dynamic fitness for purpose, although the Skoda doesn't handle with quite the Seat's verve.
+Ultimately, the Seat is about the most fun SUV at this price point and still functions brilliantly as a day-to-day, practical family car.